rackerlabs/design-system/_component_design/key-value-pairs.md

 ### When to use

-Use key-value pairs when a key, an identifier for data, needs either a text or visual display of that key's corresponding value.
+Use key-value pairs when a key (label) needs either text or a visual display of that key’s corresponding value (data).

 ### Best practices

-- Ensure key values correspond with the label used for the data.
+- Ensure the key (label) corresponds with the data (value).
-- Limit key values to one line.
+- Limit key-value pairs to one line.
 - Follow the Helix grid guidelines for spacing and placement.
 - Use icons sparingly.
-- Use the vertical key pattern if key value sections are arranged on the page side by side.
+- Use the vertical key pattern if key-value pair sections are arranged on the page side by side.
 - Consider breaking key-value pairs into subgroups if there are more than five sets of pairs.

 {% endcolumn %}